 Naturally, not every girl could join.
-That was just how the Nazi state operated.
+That was just how Hitler's nation operated.
 Not everybody could join the big club.

 In this limited sense, the Hitler Youth organization was undeniably successful.
 It was an inclusive group, with girls from all over Germany.
-The BDM girls loved Naziism, even if they weren't all blonde with blue eyes.
+The BDM girls loved the pageantry, even if they weren't all blonde with blue eyes.
 Though, of course, many were.

-Society inculcated Nazi values into wholesome girls and boys who otherwise did the usual things that kids do.
+Society inculcated unwholesome values into wholesome girls and boys who otherwise did the usual things that kids do.

-It directed an entire generation to support Germany, Nazi Party goals and Adolf Hitler, not necessarily in that order.
-Hitler was kind of at the top of the food chain.
+The government directed an entire generation to support Germany, NSDAP Party goals and Adolf Hitler, not necessarily in that order.
+Hitler always was at the top of the food chain.

 |Imagine being that little girl, the ultimate moment of her life.
 Then imagine being that little girl 20 years later....|

-"Ein Volk ein Reich ein Führer" was the Nazi party phrase.
+"Ein Volk ein Reich ein Führer" was the Party catchphrase.
 In the advertising, though, the "Führer" part always seemed to stick out.